rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

 Automatically execute ctags with version control hooks: [Effortless Ctags with Git, by Tim Pope](http://tbaggery.com/2011/08/08/effortless-ctags-with-git.html)

-### Tip 103    Navigate Keyword Definitions with Vim’s Tag Navigation Commands
+### Consejo 103 -   Navigate Keyword Definitions with Vim’s Tag Navigation Commands

 Pressing `<C-]>` makes our cursor jump from the keyword under the cursor to the definition.
 The `<C-t>` command acts as the back button for our tag history.
 But if it has multiple matches, then the `g<C-]>` command presents us with a list of choices from the tag match list.
 These Ex commands can accept a regular expression when used in the form `:tag /{pattern}` or `:tjump /{pattern}`

 ## Chapter 17 Compile Code and Navigate Errors with the Quickfix List

-### Tip 104    Compile Code Without Leaving Vim
+### Consejo 104 -   Compile Code Without Leaving Vim

 From inside Vim, we can now run the `:make` command.
 Instead of just echoing the output from make, Vim parses each line, extracting the filename, line number, and error message.
 For each warning, Vim creates a record in the quickfix list.

-### Tip 105    Browse the Quickfix List
+### Consejo 105 -   Browse the Quickfix List

 - `:cnext` jump to next item
 - `:cprev` jump to previous item